NOTE: CURM will be on hiatus for the coming year while we apply for new funding, so we will not be accepting applications in Fall 2022.

 Application deadline is November 15 of each year.
-The Spring Faculty Training Workshop will be held remotely until it is safe to travel, and all grant recipients are expected to attend.
+The Summer Faculty Training Workshop will be held remotely until it is safe to travel, and all grant recipients are expected to attend.
 Notifications of awards are typically sent by the end of February.

 The Center for Undergraduate Research in Mathematics (CURM) provides funding for academic year undergraduate research groups throughout the United States.
 These groups develop student enthusiasm for the mathematical and computational sciences, provide mentorship to support students through graduation, and develop essential research skills to prepare them for success in graduate school and their careers.